hoijui/osh-dir-std/modular.md

 It makes lots of things easier:

 * using sub-parts from within other projects
-* including sub-parts as git sub-modules
+* including sub-parts as git sub-modules in multiple projects
 * later extracting sub-parts as separate git repos, including all their history
-* keeping repositories smaller (if all/most sub-parts are git sub-modules)
+* keeping repositories smaller, if a majority of the parts are git sub-modules
-* allowing for finer-grained access control to only parts of the whole project
+* use finer-grained access control, to grant access to only parts of the whole project
 * swapping one implementation for an other
+* keeping non-module, but binary-heavy dirs (e.g. images) also in a git sub-module, which allows to clean up history on them, from time to time\
+  -> smaller and faster clones

 ## Why generic